lammps/lammps/doc/src/fix_press_langevin.rst

 and second derivatives of the coupled direction with regard to time, :math:`\alpha` is a friction coefficient, :math:`\beta` is a random gaussian variable and :math:`Q` the effective mass of the coupled pseudoparticle.
-The two first terms on the righthand side of the first equation are the virial expression of the canonical pressure.
-It is to be noted that the temperature used to compute the pressure is not the velocity of the atom but the canonical target temperature directly.
+The two first terms on the right-hand side of the first equation are the virial expression of the canonical pressure.
+It is to be noted that the temperature used to compute the pressure is not based on the atom velocities but rather on the canonical target temperature directly.
 This temperature is specified using the *temp* keyword parameter and should be close to the expected target temperature of the system.